BSc(Hons) Wildlife Ecology and Conservation Science

 - The Earth

-- Field Skills (includes residential field trip)
+- Field Skills (includes residential field trip, where possible)

 - Wildlife and Society.

 You will study:

 - Environmental and Field Techniques (includes residential trip, where possible)

 If you study on the four year (sandwich) course, you'll spend a year away from the University on a work or study placement after Year two.

 Depending on which you choose, you'll either complete a placement learning or learning and development module.

 See the Placements and Fees sections for more information.

 - Contemporary Conservation Science.